The Borderlands video games series started in 2009. They were an early attempt at the looter-shooter genre, and were commercially successful.

 Every 200 years, this Vault can be opened, using a special key.
 An expert such as Tannis can assemble it.
 However, her team gets gradually massacred by the dangers of Pandora.

 Tannis becomes traumatised, but remains mostly rational.
+Sort of.
 She thus manages to assemble much of the key, presumably using abandoned Dahl stockpiles to pay mercenaries.

 As the Vault opening windows approaches, a new element (dubbed “Eridium”) spreads on Pandora.
 Apparently, it rises from the mantle and into the planet’s upper crust.